Camasaurus/0157863-SmartDevice2023/logic.md

 # Logic Subsystems of my main assignment.

-> For each behaviour, create the mermaid flowchart.
-Start each flowchart with a Heading naming the functionality.
-Delete this comment prior to submission.
+> Behaviours as short sentences, with each behaviour represented in the following subsystems.

 ## Sonar Logic Subsystem
+    When the Sonar / Distance Sensor detects an edge or wall 10 to 15 centimetres from the electric board, the Buzzer can activate as an alarm.

 ```mermaid
 flowchart LR